Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 \subsection{John Bell and nonlocality}

-Along this introduction, we have mentioned many different times Bell's positive opinion on Bohmian mechanics.
+Along this introduction, we have already mentioned Bell's positive opinion on Bohmian mechanics.
 Furthermore, his opinion about the Copenhagen interpretation was that the orthodox theory is ``unprofessionally vague and ambiguous'' \cite{om.Bell1987,om.bell1990,om.bell1982,om.Bell1964} in so far as its fundamental dynamics is expressed in terms of ``words which, however, legitime and necessary in application, have no place in a formulation with any pretension to physical precision'' \cite{om.bell1990}.

-Bell spent most of his professional career at the European Organization for Nuclear Research (CERN), working almost exclusively on theoretical particle physics and on accelerator design, but found time to pursue a major avocation investigating the foundations of quantum theory.
+Bell spent most of his professional career at the European Organization for Nuclear Research (CERN), working almost exclusively on theoretical particle physics and on accelerator design, but found time to pursue a major avocation investigating the foundations of quantum theory \footnote{J. Bell defined himself as ``I am a quantum engineer, but on sundays I have principles.''
+Underground colloquium, March 1983.}.
 As seen in many of his quotes used in this introduction, his didactic ability to defend Bohmian mechanics against many unjustified attacks has been of extraordinary importance for maintaining the work of de Broglie and Bohm alive among the scientific community.
 Fortunately, Bell himself had his own reward from this unbreakable support of Bohmian mechanics.
 His outstanding work on locality and causality was directly inspired by his deep knowledge of Bohmian mechanics.
 Bell's theorem has been called ``the most profound discovery of science'' \cite{om.stapp1977}.

 Bell's most relevant contribution to physics is probably the demonstration that quantum mechanics is nonlocal, contrarily to what Einstein expected.
 In 1964, inspired by the EPR paper \cite{om.Einstein_rosen1935} and Bohm's work on \textit{nonlocal} hidden variables, Bell elaborated a theorem establishing clear mathematical inequalities, now known as Bell inequalities, for experimental results that would be fulfilled by \textit{local} theories but would be violated by \textit{nonlocal} ones \cite{om.Bell1964}.
 Over the past 30 years, a great number of Bell test experiments have been conducted.
 These experiments have confirmed that Bell's inequalities are violated (see, for example, Ref. \cite{om.aspect1982}).
 Therefore, we have to conclude that quantum experimental results cannot be explained with local hidden variable theories.
 According to Bell, we must accept the real existence, in nature, of faster-than-light causation.